 Graphic design is one of the best side hustles for stay at home moms with creative skills.
 You'll create logos, social media graphics, and marketing materials for clients.
 Specialized and profitable niches like restaurant menus or wedding stationery pay premium rates.

-- Requires proficiency in design software
+Con: Requires proficiency in design software.

 12. Online Course Creator